 Blogging is not dead

-There was so much discussion in 2015 about the future of blogging.
+There was so much discussion this year about the future of blogging.
 Is it dead?
 Are we all going to follow in the footsteps of those who have closed shop and moved on?
 I would just like to go on record and say – BLOGGING IS NOT DEAD.
-It is ever evolving, changing, and adjusting and it will continue to do so, but the medium is far from being through.
-I couldn’t be more excited to start off a new year of content, projects and ideas with you all here.
+It is ever-evolving, changing, and adjusting and it will continue to do so, but the medium is far from being through.
+I couldn’t be more excited to start off a new year of content, projects, and ideas with you all here.

 Although our space has changed over the last year, and it will continue to evolve as the entire industry pivots and turns – I am committed to pivoting along with it and really look forward to the awesome privilege of bringing you new fresh content for another blogging year.

 Did you learn anything amazing last year?
-How are you feeling about jumping into blogging, business owning and creating beauty for 2016?
+How are you feeling about jumping into blogging, business owning, and creating beauty next year?
 I’d love to hear.

 (Photography ©Studio Firma/Stocksy United).